 The only way to easily get to this peak is from the east via Bloomington Canyon Road.
 Bloomington Canyon is large and broad, especially near its western end.
 It is one of the most popular destinations in the Bear River Range because it contains Bloomington Lake, so the road has been improved and is in very good condition for its entire length.
 The peak lies about 9 miles to the west of Bloomington, ID.
 You will pass the Paris Peak trailhead (which has restrooms) on your way to the South Fork of Bloomington Canyon.
 The road will divide in the area with a lot of fallen and cleared timber due to the tornado.

 Bloomington Peak Routes and Updates by Livingston Douglas

 The Paris Peak Trailhead no longer has restrooms, only a large trailhead signboard and a small corral for horses.
 While the statement is made that “the most feasible route would be from the south”, no specifics are provided.
 This is a big mountain and, on its southern aspects, the mountain has shoulders, gullies, open terrain (desert scrub), and sections of forest (pines and/or aspens).
 There are many ways to skin this cat from the south, but none are specifically discussed.

 Southeast Spur/East Ridge, Class 2

-Drive up Bloomington Canyon Road/FSR-409 from Highway 89 at the south end of Bloomington, ID.
+Drive up Bloomington Canyon Road/FSR-409 from US-89 at the south end of Bloomington, ID.
 At 7.9 miles, turn LEFT to stay on FSR-409.
 At 10.3 miles, you reach Telegraph Flat at a road junction with FSR-1064/Telegraph Flat.
 The elevation at this road junction is 8,037 feet.